 6. Power Bowls

-At the end of the day, a power bowl is how you get a ton of veggies backed into one meal.
+At the end of the day, a power bowl is how you get a ton of veggies, all packed into one meal.
 You can create this however you choose.
 It’s a great trend because you’re able to get a lot of nutrients while being able to monitor your portion control at the same time.
 You can go

 here to read some of our favorite recipes.
-Follow them to a “t” or use them as inspiration to make your own.
+Follow them, or use them as inspiration to make your own.
 You’ll be good to go either way!